 For FTMO US100.cash, the specification window shows:

 That means my TradingView strategy should not assume it can trade any arbitrary size.
-If my risk model calculates 1.734, I need to round that to the nearest valid broker increment.
+If my risk model calculates 1.734 lots, I need to round that down to 1.73 — the nearest valid step.
 If my risk model calculates a size below 0.01, the strategy should reject the trade rather than pretend it is tradable.

 In Pine Script, that logic looks like this: